tvandera/OpenMPI/README.md

 How to use:
 ==========
 This is a slightly unusual dub package, in that it requires some extra steps to use.
 The first time you try and use this package as a dependency (unless you specify the "noLibs" configuration) you will get an error message saying that it has not been configured.
 Follow the instructions and hopefully everything will just work.
-Essentially all that is necessary is to run ```dub build :configure; dub build :splice; gen/setup.sh```.
+Essentially all that is necessary is to run ```gen/setup.sh```.

 Here's what to do if it doesn't work out: